 Illinois Security Deposit Law: Breach of Contract

 The lease between a landlord and tenant is a legally binding contract.
 In cases where a landlord violates this contract, such as by unfairly withholding a security deposit, tenants may bring about a breach of contract claim.
 However, utilizing a breach of contract claim should be a last resort when an Illinois landlord has stolen a security deposit.
 If tenants can pursue a claim under either a local ordinance or the SDRA, they should do so as they will see a better result.
 (To determine the best option for your situation, see “How to Use This Illinois Security Deposit Law Guide” above.)
-Unfortunately, breach of contract is often the only remedy available since the more protective statewide regulations exclude so many units.
+Unfortunately, breach of contract is often the only remedy available for tenants that moved out before 2024, lived in a small building, and did not live in Cook County or one of the other protective municipalities.

-If you are not protected by a local ordinance and your landlord does not own 5 or more units in your building, your right to the return of your deposit depends on the terms of your lease.
+If you are not protected by a local ordinance, your landlord does not own 5 or more units in your building, and moved out before 2024, your right to the return of your deposit depends on the terms of your lease.

 Every lease is different, of course, but based on my experience and landlords’ wide use of common forms, I can make some generalizations.